bitworking/react-gsap/README.md

 If you need the full control it's possible by getting low level access to the underlying objects.

-In addition to that it has it's own SVG drawing Plugin and some useful helper components.
+In addition to that it ships some GSAP Plugins and useful helper components.

 From version 2 on it's build for GSAP 3 and only has `gsap` as a peer dependency.
 In this way you can update `gsap` separately from `react-gsap`.

 It's built with TypeScript and ships the types directly in the package.

 Documentation and examples are here: https://bitworking.github.io/react-gsap/

+##### The examples on the documentation pages are all editable directly in the browser.
+So play with it!

 ## Installation